Walabot-Projects/Walabot-HelloWalabot/README.md

             i+1, t.xPosCm, t.yPosCm, t.zPosCm))
 ```
 Iterates over the `targets` list while keeping the index of the corresponding target.
-Prints the x, y, and z values of a target (of type `SensorTarget`).
+Prints the x, y, and z values of a target (of type `TrackerTarget`).

 ```python
 wlbt.Stop()